abhijitchavda/Microservices-Shopping-Cart/VALUES.md

 **3. See the whole -- Aashish**

+This week, the meeting was primarily on the implementation aspect.
+Each team member provided an update on their module status and any dependecies that may exist during their deployment.
+The team discussed frontend integrations and look to be on track for the completion of the backend services for the project.
+Overall, the modules being developed are in line with the project goals.
+We collaborate on different issues to ensure efficient implementation of all the project modules.
+The team continues to hold the vision of the project in entireity, and continues to push towards executing the tasks successfully.

 **4. Communication -- neville**

 As we are heading closer to our application launch date, having crisp communication flowing between team members is of utmost importance.